kevingstewart/sslo-user-coaching/README.md

 3. Remove the user-coaching-ja4t-rule iRule from the SSLO interception rule
 4. Delete the user-coaching-ja4t-rule and user-coaching-rule iRules
 5. Delete the user-coaching iFile (LTM and system)
+6. Delete the user-blocking iFile (LTM and system)